Pranav-Talwar/Workspace/README.md

 Welcome to my personal coding space!
 Here, I’m constantly learning and refining my skills.
-In the @workspace folder, you'll find my practice experiments, and in the @projects folder, you can check out the projects I'm actively developing.
+In the @workspace folder, you'll find the code I practice and here I explore new concepts, and in the @projects folder, you can check out the projects I'm actively developing.